jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 print(arr)
 ```

-There are also a number of built in generators:
+There are also a number of built-in generators:

 - `np.zeros(shape)` creates an array filled with zeros.